 Think about this text-dependent question: Retell the Story.
-Did the elephant and pig share their ice cream?
-Do you agree with what the elephant did?
+How were the characters working together?
+Do you agree with the ideas in the story?
 Use information from the story.
 Use your Retelling Graphic Organizer to draw pictures of the key details from the story.